kapitainsky/handbreak-RaspberryPi/README.md

 ```

 ```
-make -j 4 x265
+make x265
 ```

-Wait unitl you see that files have been downloaded then CTRL-C
+Wait unitl you see that files have been downloaded and patched.
+It is the first thing happening.
+Then stop the rest by pressing CTRL-C.

 ```
 nano ./contrib/x265/x265_3.0/source/common/primitives.cpp